 If you haven't changed anything:

 - In Windows XP, start Safe Mode and verify Windows is able to start.
-If not, boot from my Data Recovery CD and run a full disk check.
+If it does not start, boot from my Data Recovery CD and run a full disk check.

 - In Windows Vista, boot your computer from Windows Vista DVD, select your regional settings and then click Repair your computer.
 Follow instructions.

-- In Windows 7, select Launch Startup Repair (recommended) and follow instructions there.
+- In Windows 7 and later, select Launch Startup Repair (recommended) and follow instructions there.

 Windows XP users should boot from my Data Recovery CD and run a full disk check.
 If this does not help, perform a non-destructive reinstall.

-Windows Vista and 7 users should boot from Windows DVD, select their regional settings and then click Repair your computer.
+Windows Vista and later users should boot from Windows DVD, select their regional settings and then click Repair your computer.

-You should run full virus and malware scans immediately after Windows works again to prevent this situation from repeating itself.
+You should run a full virus scan immediately after Windows works again to prevent this situation from repeating itself.

 In case Windows repeatedly restarts and you see a blue screen flashing before each restart, you probably have not enough time to read the message.
-To read the message and find out what's causing the behavior, you should disable automatic restart on system failure.
+To find out what's causing the behavior, you should disable automatic restart on system failure.

 Use Arrow Down key to select Disable automatic restart on system failure and press Enter key.